Hostinger vs Raff: Pricing, Performance, and VPS Fit

 | Hostinger region | Boston, Massachusetts, USA |

-| OS | Ubuntu 24.04 LTS (both sides) |
+| OS | Ubuntu 24.04 LTS on both sides |

-| CPU | AMD EPYC 9354P 32-Core (Hostinger) / AMD EPYC (Raff) |
+| CPU | AMD EPYC 9354P 32-Core on Hostinger / AMD EPYC on Raff |

 | Tools | sysbench 1.0.20, fio 3.36, iperf3 3.16, Geekbench 6 |

-| Run count | Single-pass via VPSBenchmarks |
+| Run count | Single-pass via VPSBenchmarks-style run |

 | Test cost | Paid at standard rates by Raff Technologies; no sponsorship or rebate from Hostinger |

 Real-application workloads are tested via the Rails web run load test, which sends HTTP requests at controlled rates against a database-intensive Rails application running on the VPS under test.
-Single-run numbers vary based on host neighbor activity; relative gaps tend to be consistent within ±15% across re-runs.
+Single-run numbers vary based on host neighbor activity; relative gaps tend to be consistent within roughly ±15% across re-runs.

 Results

-| Benchmark | Raff GP 2 vCPU | Hostinger KVM 2 | Notes |
+| Benchmark | Raff GP 2 vCPU benchmark instance | Hostinger KVM 2 | Notes |

 |---|---|---|---|